raksul/app-mesh-example/README.md

 ## Refresh the ECS Service

-Let's now update the service on ECS and see if the client routing works.
+Let's now see if we can update the `echo_server` seamlessly without breaking the client.

-First, let's run the following
+First, let's run the following `curl` command to keep the request running during the update:
 ```bash:Terminal 1
 $ while true; do echo; curl "http://echo-publi-upxd2gg2nc16-261471328.ap-northeast-1.elb.amazonaws.com/?name=Yusuke"; done
 Response from the server: Hello, Yusuke-san!
 (Said 169.254.172.42, Version 0.9)